 - Gongjie Li (graduate student @ Harvard) Now Junior Fellow at the Society of Fellows at Harvard University / faculty @ Georgia Tech

 - Cristina Popa (graduate student @ Harvard) Now work @ Two Sigma Investments

-- Jean Teyssandier (as undergrad @ Northwestern) Now postdoc @ Cornell
+- Jean Teyssandier (undergrad @ Northwestern) Now postdoc @ Cornell

-- Ian Lizarraga (as undergrad @ Northwes\ tern) Now graduate student @ Cornell
+- Ian Lizarraga (undergrad @ Northwestern) Now graduate student @ Cornell

 - CITA Presentation On the Origin of Retrograde Hot Jupiters - New Insights from Triple Systems